 Sporting Events

-Back to Top of ListWatch the West Michigan Whitecaps (a Detroit Tigers affiliate) play baseball in LMCU Ballpark.
-Cheer the Grand Rapids Griffins (Detroit Red Wings) hockey team and Grand Rapids Gold (Denver Nuggets) basketball team at Van Andel Arena.
+Back to Top of ListWatch the West Michigan Whitecaps (a Detroit Tigers affiliate) play baseball in LMCU Ballpark from April through October.
+Cheer the Grand Rapids Griffins (Detroit Red Wings) hockey team, the Grand Rapids Rise Pro Volleyball team, and Grand Rapids Gold (Denver Nuggets) basketball team at Van Andel Arena in fall and winter.
 All of them pepper their schedules with fantastic family promotions, including discount tickets, giveaways, contests, fireworks and more.
+Coming in spring 2027: Grand Rapids Athletic Club, a new MLS NEXT Pro soccer team, in a new downtown GR soccer stadium!

 Read